 Certificates earned during Fall and Spring semesters will be awarded at the end of the Spring semester.

-Each presentation may focus on one or more of the following areas of research expertise, each intended to improve how you conduct legal research.
+Each presentation will focus on one or more of the following areas of research expertise, each intended to improve how you conduct legal research.

 Follow these four steps for each workshop you attend.

-Students are eligible for Certificates of Research Expertise if they virtually attend any six (6) workshops within the same Research Area of Expertise listed on the right.
+Students are eligible for Certificates of Research Expertise if they virtually attend a certain number of workshops within the same Research Area of Expertise listed below.
 Note that the same Workshop may count towards the requirement in one or more Areas of Expertise.
 For example, the Florida Legislative History workshop counts toward both the Florida Research and the Practice-Ready categories.

 The virtual workshops can be found in the Canvas FSU College of Law Research Center Organization page under the Workshops tab.
 Links to the quizzes, handouts or other resources may be found under each related presentation.

-The research presentations may fall under five areas of research expertise: Florida Research, Practice-Ready Research, Advanced Searching, Legal Technology, or Specialized Legal Resources.
+The research presentations will fall under three areas of research expertise: Florida Research, Practice-Ready Research, Specialized Legal Research.
 The workshops listed below are examples of what may be offered.
-Not all will be offered in any give academic year.
+Note that not all will be offered in any give academic year, and that some workshops will fall under multiple categories.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.